 These guys are known to be quite similar when it comes to their daily exercise needs.
 They both require around 1 hour of exercise a day to keep them physically stimulated and healthy, so they both need to be placed with active families who can offer them this, otherwise these powerful dogs will become restless and bored and that is not good for anyone involved!
 They are both intelligent canines so it is advised to switch up their exercise routine and offer them a variety of different activities throughout the week, such as brisk walks, jogs, a swim in the lake or a game of frisbee and fetch, otherwise they risk becoming bored.

-The German Shepherd, again, is more independent, so during his chill time he is happy to take himself off for a snooze, or join his master for an afternoon of daytime telly, whereas the Pitbull Terrier is slightly more intense than the German Shepherd and he needs more mental stimulation throughout the day.
+The German Shepherd, again, is more independent, so during his chill time he is happy to take himself off for a snooze, or join his master for an afternoon of daytime telly.
+German Shepherds are less intense than the Pitbull when it comes to Exercise.
+Pitulls will need more dog toys at your disposal that can withstand the abuse, to keep them busy.
 Interactive games such as tug of war or playing with the hose on a warm day will keep him happy and busy, as well as act as a bonding session for you both.

 Both the Pitbull Terrier and the German Shepherd need early socialization, but for slightly different reasons.
 The Pitbull Terrier needs to be mixed with other dogs simply because he is known to exhibit fear aggression with other dogs if he is not socialized.
 If he is mixed well with others, then he is a sweet and sociable guy and you will have no quarrels in the doggy playground!
 The German Shepherd’s guarding tendencies over his family members means that he needs to realize that strangers do not necessarily mean danger, and that most other humans and animals mean no harm, otherwise he is known to become overprotective.